-Chapter Four:

-A REVIEW OF THE LITERATURE ON THE ROLE OF CORPORATE GOVERNANCE MECHANISMS AND EXTERNAL AUDIT IN CONSTRAINING EARNINGS MANAGEMNT
+Chapter Four: A REVIEW OF THE LITERATURE ON THE ROLE OF CORPORATE GOVERNANCE MECHANISMS AND EXTERNAL AUDIT IN CONSTRAINING EARNINGS MANAGEMNT

 The previous chapter discussed the accounting studies that have looked at earnings management practices.
 It attempted to provide an overview of the definition of earnings management, earnings management incentives, earnings management techniques, and the attempts at measuring earnings management.
 This chapter aims to identify how monitoring mechanisms, whether corporate governance and external audit, constrain earnings management by reviewing the findings of previous studies.
 In other words, this chapter presents the literature concerned with the role of internal corporate governance, ownership structure, and external audit factors on mitigating earnings management.
 The chapter is structured as follows: Section 4.2 presents studies concerning the role of internal corporate governance on earnings management.
-Section 4.3 provides studies concerning the role of ownership structure on mitigating earnings management.
-Section 4.4 illustrates the role of external audit factors on reducing earnings management and Section 4.5 provides a brief summary of the chapter.
+Section 4.3 provides studies concerning the role of external audit factors on reducing earnings management and Section 4.5 provides a brief summary of the chapter.